Step 9: Events and Synchronization

 The first step is to determine how you’ll consume events from the endpoint(s) you're integrating with.
-Many endpoints support webhooks that can be used to track create, update and delete actions as they occur to objects notifying your application.
+Many endpoints support webhooks which are used to track create, update and delete actions as they occur to objects.
 Webhooks keep your app up-to-date with changes (events) at the endpoint.

-If the endpoint does not support webhooks, then your application will need to poll the endpoint to identify changes as they occur.
-With polling, you’re querying the timestamps on objects at the endpoint to see if actions (create, update or delete) have occurred.
-Your app becomes responsible for reaching out on a periodic basis based on a frequency that you set such as every minute, hourly or daily.
+In the event your API endpoint does not support webhooks, then the application will need to poll the endpoint to identify changes as they occur.
+With polling, your app becomes responsible for reaching out on a periodic basis to see if actions (create, update or delete) have occurred.

 Events are critical to giving you the “trigger” to sync data between multiple endpoints.
 RESTful methods initiate Create, Retrieve, Update and Delete actions to resources at endpoints using GET, POST, PUT, PATCH and DELETE methods.
 Since the goal is to synchronize data when it’s changed, you will need to consume events that Create, Update and Delete data.
 Consuming events will enable your application to execute corresponding methods to Create, Update or Delete when notified that an event has occurred at the endpoint; thereby synchronizing actions that change data.